Check your connection string

 Development vs Production SSL Configuration

 In development, you might be tempted to disable SSL verification entirely.
-While trustServerCertificate=true (SQL Server) or sslmode=disable (PostgreSQL) will work, avoid committing these settings to production configuration.
-Instead, use environment-specific connection strings.
+While trustServerCertificate=true (SQL Server), sslmode=disable (PostgreSQL), or sslaccept=accept_invalid_certs (MySQL) will let you connect, never commit these settings to production configuration — they remove the protection TLS is meant to provide.
+Use environment-specific connection strings instead, and validate certificates in production.

 SSH Tunnels and TLS

 If you're connecting through an SSH tunnel, the TLS connection happens inside the tunnel.
 Some users report P1011 errors when Prisma attempts direct TLS while the tunnel already provides encryption.
-In these cases, you may need to use sslmode=disable or sslmode=prefer for the connection string, since the SSH tunnel itself provides the security layer.
+In these cases you may relax the in-tunnel SSL mode (for example PostgreSQL sslmode=prefer), but be aware this trades away end-to-end certificate validation between the tunnel endpoint and the database.
+Prefer keeping verification on where the database supports it.

 Certificate Authority Updates

 AWS RDS periodically updates certificate authorities.
-If you're using an older RDS CA certificate (like rds-ca-2019), and AWS has rotated to newer CAs (like rds-ca-ecc384-g1), you may encounter P1011 errors.
+If you're using an older RDS CA certificate (like rds-ca-2019, which has been superseded) and AWS has rotated to newer CAs, you may encounter P1011 errors.
 Always use the latest certificate bundle from your provider.

 Prisma CLI vs Generated Client